National Grilled Cheese Day & Oh, How We Love It

 Once your onions begin to caramelize, add in your spinach and continue to sauté until the spinach is slightly wilted and your onions are where you want them.
 I also add a pinch of kosher salt at this point.

-While the vegetables are being sautéed, make your compound butter.
+While the vegetables are being sautéed, make your compound butter for your grilled cheese.
 Starting with room temperature butter, add in the dried parsley, parmesan cheese, and garlic powder.
 Stir until all ingredients are incorporated into the butter.

 We like a heartier bread than plain white or wheat sandwich bread for this particular recipe.
 I opted to use an Italian bread that is slightly thicker than normal and has a tighter bake.
 Start by spreading your compound butter onto one side of each slice.